DunedinJS/typescript-nodejs-intro/README.md

 * [Visual Studio Code](https://code.visualstudio.com/)

+## Why TypeScript?

+TypeScript lets us use the latest JavaScript features and also provides static typing which can make code much less error prone.
+Types are optional and inferred very intelligently which makes them unobtrusive.

 ## Why Visual Studio Code?

 _Don't be scared away by the name -- Visual Studio Code is very different to the full-blown Visual Studio.
 It is free, open-source, stable, and cross-platform._